jtynerbryan/coding-resources-for-elan/README.md

 * [w3schools](https://www.w3schools.com/)
   * easy to understand tutorials and references on HTML, CSS, JavaScript and more.
 * [google](https://www.google.com/)
   * Looking up stuff is a huge part of this.
-You're going to get stuck, see errors, write bugs etc. But your questions's have already been asked and solutions have been provided.
+You're going to get stuck, see errors, write bugs etc. But your questions have already been asked and solutions have been provided.
 Google an error or a how to, and you'll probably see results from [stack overflow](https://stackoverflow.com/).
 This is a good thing!
 Follow these links and you'll get some great explanations/solutions.
 You probably won't understand some of the stuff you see there, and that's totally ok.
 You just want to get your code to work write now.

 ### Final Thoughts